harashish-arora/socialnet/README.md

 The `unordered_set<string>` data structure stores friend relationships, providing expected O(1) insertion and lookup.
 Friend lists are sorted only for display purposes.

 **Post Timestamping:**
-Posts are stored in an AVL tree keyed by `time_t` timestamp (obtained via `time(nullptr)` at insertion).
+Posts are stored in an AVL tree keyed by the order the posts are inserted.
+They also include the `time_t` timestamp (obtained via `time(nullptr)` at insertion).
 This maintains chronological ordering and guarantees O(log P) insertion and O(N) retrieval for the N most recent posts via reverse in-order traversal.

-**Known Limitation:**
-Posts inserted within the same second will have identical timestamps.
-The current AVL implementation ignores duplicate keys, meaning second-level collisions result in dropped posts.

 **Friend Suggestion Algorithm:**
 Counts mutual friends by iterating over the target user's friends and aggregating their friends into a frequency map.
 See Section 8 for complexity analysis and proof sketches.
 If no number is provided, it outputs all possible friend suggestions.